sleeyax/asarmor/README.md

 Protects asar files from extraction (with `asar extract`).
 The [strategies](#strategies) provided by asarmor are not bulletproof, but can be useful as a first level of protection.

+## Sponsors

+---

+> Maintenance of this project is made possible by all the lovely contributors and sponsors.
+If you'd like to sponsor this project and have your avatar or company logo appear in this section, click [here](https://github.com/sponsors/sleeyax). 💖

 ## Strategies

 ### Patches
-Asarmor can apply patches to your asar file to make it harder to extract using default tooling.
+Asarmor can apply patches to your asar file to make it challenging to extract.
 The patches are applied in a way that doesn't affect the functionality of your application.

 Unfortunately, at the time of writing, most of the 'old school' patches have been patched (pun not intended) by the `asar` project itself.
 For that reason I strongly recommend enabling [encryption](#encryption) as well.

 ### Encryption
-Asarmor can encrypt all JavaScript files in your asar file.
+Asarmor can encrypt all JavaScript files in your asar archive.
 No Electron recompilation required!
 Huge thanks to [toyobayashi's](https://github.com/toyobayashi) wonderful [electron-asar-encrypt-demo](https://github.com/toyobayashi/electron-asar-encrypt-demo) for making this possible.
 If you're interested in the details I highly recommend you check out the [electron-asar-encrypt-demo](https://github.com/toyobayashi/electron-asar-encrypt-demo) repository.

-## Sponsors

----

-> Maintenance of this project is made possible by all the lovely contributors and sponsors.
-If you'd like to sponsor this project and have your avatar or company logo appear in this section, click [here](https://github.com/sponsors/sleeyax). 💖

 ## Usage
 You can use asarmor as a CLI tool or as a library in your project.
 The CLI tool is useful for quick and easy protection of your asar files or for trying out asarmor.
 The library is useful for more advanced use cases, such as integrating asarmor into your Electron project.